cecbian/MHW/README.md

 # MHW
-Matlab code for figures in the paper
+Matlab code and data in the paper

-code figure1-figure4 are the code used for corresponding figures in paper
+Main Code: Code used in Main paper body

-These files should be donwload before you run 'figure1' - 'figure4'
->Draw_Figure1-4
->data_figure1-4
->color
+Main Data: Corresponding data with Main Code
+Figure: Corresponding figure with Main Code
+SupplementaryData: Data used in supplementary figures